 This privacy notice describes how Resilience First protects and makes use of the personal information you give to us when you use this website (www.resiliencefirst.co.uk/www.resiliencefirst.org).
 Personal information includes a name, email address, telephone number and other information about you.

 If you are asked to provide personal information when using this website, it will only be used by us in the ways described in this privacy notice.

 This notice is updated from time to time and we will inform you of any significant changes where we have your contact details.
 The latest version is published on this page.

-If you have any questions about this notice, please email firstname.lastname@example.org or write to Operations Manager, Resilience First, The Building Centre - 26 Store St, London WC1E 7BT.
+If you have any questions about this notice, please email firstname.lastname@example.org or write to the Director of Operations and Communications at Resilience First, 85 Tottenham Court Road, London W1T 4TQ.